mukul-mschauhan/SkillMatch/README.md

 Overall, RAG enhances LLM capabilities by enabling them to access a wider range of knowledge through external document retrieval and semantic search.
 This allows LLMs to generate more accurate, informative, and relevant responses to user queries.

+### Setting up the Machine

+- Clone the repository to the folder.
+- Create virtual environment using `python -m venv .venv`
+- Activate the Virtual environment using `source venv/bin/activate`